karldw/paper_hard_to_measure_well/README.md

 1. Read this README
 1. Make sure you have an appropriate OS (Linux or WSL2) and the necessary computing resources (see below)
 1. Unzip the replication files.
-1. If the data is saved somewhere outside the project folder, mount a copy inside the project folder.
+1. If the data is saved somewhere outside the project folder, mount or link a copy inside the project folder.
 (Useful for development only)
-1. Install Conda and Snakemake (see below)
+1. Install Mamba and Snakemake (see below)
 1. Run Snakemake
 1. Check results